 Galerie Vivienne - it even sounds chic!
 The grand dame of Paris's 19th-century passages couverts, or covered arcades, walking through this restored (inside but not outside) gallery, with its tiled floor will take you back to a time of gaslights and horse-drawn carriages.
 An excerpt from my guide book - Parisians came to passages like this to escape the muddy streets, and show amid the boutiques under the glass-and-iron roofs-the world's first shopping malls.

+Outside is currently under rennovation, but inside was completely restored to an amazing sight.
 Imagine what it must have been like in the 19th century?
 Wow.
 And I did see the Jean-Paul Gaultier boutique, but not photos - too shy.

 My tummy was growling after all this shopping, well actually it was a lot of walking and looking, not much real shopping.
 Even though I have $$ burning a hole in my pocket.
 I am my father's daughter in that regard. :-)